aimms/how-to/Articles/304/304-transfer-license-server.rst

 |

-For an AIMMS PRO server, you actually have three licenses:
+For AIMMS PRO On-Premise, you actually have three licenses:

-* **PROServer**: The license for the AIMMS PRO system itself, visualized by the portal.
+* **PROServer**: The license for the AIMMS PRO On-Premise system itself, visualized by the portal.

 * **PROSession**: The license to start solver sessions.
 This license limits the number of solver sessions that are handled in parallel.

 * **Client**: The license to start client sessions (seats).
-This license limits the number of users that can be logged on to the AIMMS PRO server at the same time.
+This license limits the number of users that can be logged on to the AIMMS PRO On-Premise server at the same time.

 Deactivating the Licenses on the Original Machine